HustLion/cppPrac/README.md

 4. record result
 5. extract valuable memorization materials

-To truly understand the tools I use here, need to read both documentations and source code of them:
+To truly understand the tools I use here, need to read documentations and/or source code of them:

 1. json-editor
 2. jquery
 3. angular.js
 4. stackedit...
+5. CMake, npm, bower...

 Train C++ and algorithm and math and possibly politics:
 Edit memorize.com with my github backup.
 Do it with windows.